tc39/notes/es8/2017-11/nov-30.md

 DE: (Presenting)

-AKN: This meets my criteria - we seem to be happy with instance fields but static fields are the ones causing problems.
+AK: This meets my criteria - we seem to be happy with instance fields but static fields are the ones causing problems.

 YK: Likewise.